jamiewilbraham/azure-docs/articles/cognitive-services/containers/container-faq.md

 ms.author: dapine
 ---

-# Azure Cognitive Services containers frequently asked questions (FAQ)
+# Azure Cognitive Research Technologies containers frequently asked questions (FAQ)

 ## General questions

 **Q: What is available?**

-**A:** [Container support in Azure Cognitive Services](../cognitive-services-container-support.md) allows developers to use the same intelligent APIs that are available in Azure, but with the [benefits](../cognitive-services-container-support.md#features-and-benefits) of containerization.
-Container support is currently available in preview for a subset of Azure Cognitive Services, including parts of:
+**A:** [Container support in Azure Cognitive Research Technologies](../cognitive-services-container-support.md) allows developers to use the same intelligent APIs that are available in Azure, but with the [benefits](../cognitive-services-container-support.md#features-and-benefits) of containerization.
+Container support is currently available in preview for a subset of Azure Cognitive Research Technologies, including parts of:

 > [!div class="checklist"]
 > * [Anomaly Detector][ad-containers]